utdata/icj-class/html/html-class.md

 Total Time: 1 hour
 ```

-- Create a new `<div>` with an `id="ingredients` that starts before the  "Ingredients" headline, and closes right before "Preparation".
+- Create a new `<div>` with an `id="ingredients"` that starts before the  "Ingredients" headline, and closes right before "Preparation".
 - Before we build the `<h2>` tag around the "Ingredients" headline, let's learn more about [Emmet](https://docs.emmet.io/) and how it can help us.
 Emmet is a shorthand syntax and tool for programmers to help write code blocks, and it is [baked into VS Code](https://code.visualstudio.com/docs/editor/emmet).
 You won't be wowed at this example, but the next one will bring both shock and awe.
 - Highlight the "Ingredient" header.
 Do **command-shift-p** to bring up the Command Palette.
 (Control-shift-p for Windows.)
 Begin typing in the text "Emmet: Wrap" and you'll see the list of commands filter down.
 Use your arrow keys to select **Emmet: Wrap with Abbreviation** and hit return.
 That list will go away but the box will remain so you cantype in the next command.
 Type in the text `h2` and hit return.
 This will wrap your text in both the beginning and ending `<h2>` tags.

+Here is what that more or less looks like:

 ![emmet h2](../images/emmet-h2.gif)